 - Bikes for all!

-You will be asked to indicate the program fee amount you can pay, or whether you are asking for a stipend, on our Payment Info form, which you’ll receive when you apply for the Fellowship.
+You will be asked to indicate the program fee amount you can pay on our Payment Info form, which you’ll receive when you apply for the Fellowship.

 Upon acceptance, you are asked to pay a $250 non-refundable deposit.
 We cannot reserve your place without the deposit.
 Full payment is required approximately two weeks before the start date.

 If you cancel for any reason in the two weeks before the start date of your Fellowship, you will receive a full refund minus the $250 deposit.